Errors in Incompleteness Proofs

 - An Error in a Computer Verified Proof of Incompleteness by Natarajan Shankar

 You can find further information on these papers at Analyses of Incompleteness Proofs.
+In addition:

-There is also a web page on the errors in four different proofs of what is called the ‘Diagonal Lemma’, see The Diagonal Lemma.
+There is a web page on the errors in four different proofs of what is called the ‘Diagonal Lemma’, see The Diagonal Lemma.